-This page is updated daily at 5 p.m.
+This page is updated Monday to Friday on regular business days at 5 p.m.

-AHS continues to do all it can to increase capacity in our healthcare system, particularly in our ICUs where pressure is unprecedented.
-We continue to add more capacity wherever and whenever we can to address the impact of COVID-19 Wave 4.
+AHS continues to do all it can to increase capacity in our healthcare system, particularly in our ICUs where pressure has been unprecedented.
 We need everyone’s help in easing the pressure on our healthcare system.
 Get immunized as quickly as possible, follow the public health restrictions, and stay home if feeling unwell.

-AHS continues to do all it can to ensure we have enough ICU capacity to meet patient demand, including opening additional spaces and redeploying staff.
+AHS continues to do all it can to ensure we have enough ICU capacity to meet patient demand.

-We currently have 376 ICU beds open in Alberta, including 203 additional spaces (a 117 per cent increase over our baseline of 173).
+We currently have 212 general adult ICU beds open in Alberta, including 20 additional spaces above our baseline of 192 general adult ICU beds.
+There are currently 160 patients in ICU.

 Unplanned, temporary bed reductions are not unusual for AHS - or any other health system - as beds are managed based on patient need, staffing levels, and acuity of patient health, in addition to many other factors.
 The system is dynamic, and we manage beds on an hourly and daily basis.
 This page does not reflect shift by shift changes, rather planned, short-term closures.
-The availability of beds currently are affected as a result of increasing numbers of hospitalized COVID-19 positive patients.
 The intent of this webpage is to transparently show where there are planned closures.

 The table below shows the historical annual occupancy of beds in all five zones since 2018.
 AHS uses this information to monitor, manage, and adjust the number of beds across the province based on factors like – seasonality, the availability of health care workers and other emerging issues.